lynnfaraday/aresmush.com/tutorials/code/extras.md

 You can install a plugin directly from the game using `plugin/install <name>`.

 {% note %}
+1. Make sure the plugin is compatible with your version of AresMUSH.
+Most require the latest version.
-Many plugins require some additional manual install steps.
+2. Many plugins require some additional manual install steps.
 Be sure to check the README file in each plugin's folder for detailed information on installation and configuration.
 {% endnote %}

 ## Installing Themes